 6. Are you going to stay in the house for a good bit of time?

 If you know you will only be in a house for several months or a year or two, it may not be the right time to buy.
-If you are keeping the house for investment purposes and renting it out later on, this is a great idea, but if you plan on selling in less than a year, you may not regain all your equity back out of the home.
+If you are keeping the house for investment purposes with plans to rent it later, this is a great idea, but if you plan on selling in less than a year, you may not regain all your equity back out of the home.
 Consider buying a home if you can stay in the home or at least own it for two years or more.

 Lenders are becoming stricter as to whom they offer mortgages.
-As a buyer you also want to be as prepared as possible for home ownership.
+As a buyer you want to be as prepared as possible for home ownership.
 As your realtor, we want you set up for success from the application process to closing and beyond.
-We want you to be not just satisfied with your purchase but also excited about your new Ardmore home.
+We want you to not be satisfied with your purchase but also excited about your new home!

-Let us know your current situation and if you're not quite ready to buy we would love to help you set up the right steps to get you into the home of your dreams as soon as possible.
-We would love to be your Ardmore Realtor.
+Let us know your current situation and if you're not quite ready to buy we would love to help you set up the right steps to get you into the home of your dreams as soon as you are ready.
+We would love the opportunity to be your realtor!
 TN: (931) 427-4411 AL: (256) 423-4411.
 Info@ButlerRealty.com